MehmetKaratay/WebcamMaps/NOTES-MK.md

 This is a file for me to keep track of notes for developing the project.
 This could be workflows, to-dos etc.

 ## Progress
- Next: Provide the mock info from the back end.
+ Next Milestone: Provide the mock info from the back end.
 This will let me explore HTTP headers for last modified etc.
+ Next Session: Create new webcam-db docker container and keep note of username etc.

+2020-05-05: Started work on back end and set up testing framework.
+Deleted webcam-db docker container
  2020-04-20: Created basic front end that has a mock of webcams info.
  2020-04-17: Created empty Angular project and set up Python environment.